michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 5. **Risk management orientation** - Balancing innovation with appropriate controls
 6. **Credibility with leadership** - Leveraging existing trust to drive change

-As Parmenter notes, "Finance leaders who remain within their traditional boundaries miss the opportunity to create transformational value for their organizations."
+As Parmenter notes, "Finance leaders who remain within their traditional boundaries miss the opportunity to create transformational value for their organisations."

 ### Types of Finance-Led Transformations